WDNC: History

 From July 2006 to June 2007, WDNC was home to an afternoon talk show featuring former ECU football head coach Steve Logan, before moving on to take the offensive coordinator position at Boston College.

 Late in 2008, Don Imus returned to the Triangle for the first time since the incident involving the Rutgers women's basketball team.
-Imus replaced Mike and Mike in the Morning as WDNC de-emphasized ESPN programming.
+Imus replaced Mike and Mike in the Morning as WDNC de-emphasized ESPN Radio programming.

 On August 10, 2009, Curtis Media (which still owned the station) sold WDNC and sister station WCLY to Capitol Broadcasting Company, in exchange for the North Carolina News Network.
-The move enables Capitol to concentrate its sports programming across three channels, with WDNC and WCMC-FM receiving some carry-over programming from WRBZ (which Curtis Media received from McClatchey Broadcasting), while WCLY will carry Spanish-language sports programming from ESPN Deportes.
+The move enabled Capitol to concentrate its sports programming across three channels, with WDNC and WCMC-FM receiving some carry-over programming from WRBZ (which Curtis Media received from McClatchey Broadcasting), while WCLY would carry Spanish-language sports programming from ESPN Deportes Radio.
 WDNC was expected to change its handle to 620 the Buzz beginning in September 2009, but the official changeover happened on November 2 with Adam Gold and Joe Ovies transferring their morning show over from WRBZ.

 In 2013, WDNC joined CBS Sports Radio but continued to air Dan Patrick.

 In April 2014, WDNC signed on a translator at 99.3 FM in Morrisville, serving Raleigh.
 In October, it added another translator at 96.5 FM in Durham.
 They serve mainly to fill in the gaps in the main signal.

-On April 25, 2017, the Federal Communications Commission issued a Construction Permit for Capitol Broadcasting to move WDNC's transmitter from the station's long-time West Durham location on Shocorree Drive to a diplex arrangement with WDUR 1490 AM, at the latter's transmitter site on Nixon Street in southeastern Durham.
+On April 25, 2017, the Federal Communications Commission issued a construction permit for Capitol Broadcasting to move WDNC's transmitter from the station's long-time West Durham location on Shocorree Drive to a diplex arrangement with WDUR 1490 AM, at the latter's transmitter site on Nixon Street in southeastern Durham.
 This also authorized WDNC to reduce its 5,000 watt daytime power to 1,500 watts non-directional, and its 1,000 watt nighttime power to 41 watts non-directional.
 By late June 2017, WDNC had built out the construction permit and was broadcasting from its new site.
 The three towers at its former Shoccoree Drive transmitter site were removed in late October/early November 2017.

-On May 1, 2018, WDNC rebranded from "The Buzz" (which continues on WCMC-HD2 and the 96.5 and 99.3 translators) to "The Ticket" (format moved from WCLY 1550 AM Raleigh, which flipped to adult album alternative).

-On July 31, 2022, WDNC switched back to "The Buzz" branding, in addition, simulcast on sister stations 1550 WCLY and 99.9 WCMC-HD2.
+On May 1, 2018, WDNC rebranded from "The Buzz" (which continued on WCMC-FM HD2 and the 96.5 and 99.3 translators) to "The Ticket" (which moved from WCLY, which flipped to adult album alternative).
+On July 31, 2022, WDNC switched back to "The Buzz" branding, in a simulcast with WCLY and WCMC-FM HD2.